ryanwongsa/Image-Inpainting/README.md

 - [x] Save the model to an external location
 - [x] Document code
 - [ ] Train for full duration
+- [ ] Add mixed precision support
-- [ ] Update dataloader to use nvidia-dali
+- [x] Update dataloader to use nvidia-dali
-- [ ] Refactor code to use pytorch-lightning
+- [x] Refactor code to use pytorch-lightning
 - [ ] Create Colab prediction implementation